DerSchinken/BetterString/docs/README.md

 # Docs
 Some arg names are a bit weird because I don't know how to name them

-## Features:
+You dont have to look for the right type for some funtions
+they will automatically convert the input to the right type
+if possible

+## Features / Changes (except the type insensitivity):
 [upper](https://github.com/DrBumm/BetterString/blob/main/docs/Examples/upper.md)
 [lower](https://github.com/DrBumm/BetterString/blob/main/docs/Examples/lower.md)
 [to_list](https://github.com/DrBumm/BetterString/blob/main/docs/Examples/to_list.md)